 Graceland is non-sectarian, which means that students have the choice to participate in on-campus spiritual and religious practices.
 Most weekly activities and worship, offered in the Community of Christ tradition, are student-led.
 We collaborate with other faith traditions for both on-campus and off-campus options for students.
 Sunday mornings (9 a.m. to Noon) and Wednesday nights (6 – 9 p.m.) are reserved for students to find relaxation, renewal and restoration, referred to as the 3Rs.
 Campus Ministries and others on campus sponsor activities during those times to help students meet those objectives.

-Campus Ministries functions as a part of Student Life.
+Campus Ministries is part of Student Life team.
 Through collaboration, we uphold the worth of all persons and the importance of balancing academics with co-curricular and extra-curricular activities.
-Campus Ministries is located in Newcom Student Union in the Student Life offices area.
+Campus Ministries is located in Newcom Student Union, offices 14 and 19.

 Our team includes

-- house chaplains serving in each of Graceland's sixteen houses available to offer caring peer support lead by the president of the Council of House Chaplains, part of Graceland Student Government
+- house chaplains, elected by their respective houses, to offer spiritual friendship and support, led by the president of the Council of House Chaplains; house chaplains are part of Graceland Student Government,

-- campus ministries associates, student employees, serving in specialized areas of ministries and services to the campus
+- student chaplains, employed in specialized areas of ministry and service to the Lamoni campus,

-- campus ministers, a graduate assistant who is enrolled in the Community of Christ Seminary, and a full-time minister representing Community of Christ.
+- the graduate assistant for campus ministries who serves part-time and is enrolled in the Community of Christ Seminary, and

 InSpire: Missional Ministry and Leadership